-- c.
-The corporation is to be financed under the following general plan: - a.
-State school aid payments received pursuant to the State School Aid Act of 1979 or any successor law. - Federal funds. - Donations
+- 1. The corporation is organized upon a Nonstock basis. - 2.
+If organized on a nonstock basis, the corporation is to be financed under the following general plan: - a.
+State school aid payments received pursuant to the State School Aid Act of 1979 or any successor law. - b.
+Federal funds. - c.
+Donations - d.

-- d.
 Fees and charges permitted to be charged by public school academies. - e.
-Other funds lawfully received. - d.
+Other funds lawfully received.

+d.
 The corporation is organized on a Directorship basis.